 Few had remained to witness the assassination and as the conspirators fled they did so from an empty auditorium.

-The conflict that Caesar believed as Dictator he had brought to an end would soon be renewed all over again and the Republic his murder had supposedly preserved cease to be replaced by the Empire of his nephew Octavian.
+The conflict that Caesar believed as Dictator he had ended would soon be renewed all over again and the Republic his murder had supposedly preserved cease to be replaced by the Empire of his nephew Octavian.

 Tagged as: Ancient & Medieval

 Share this post: